 As you are working to learn everything, try not to rush forward too fast.
 I had this problem when I first started because I fell into the “Learn how to build a blog in one day” trap.
 Because I wanted to make a million dollars overnight.
 You understand – right?
 Anyway, I threw that thing together fast.
 Not one day, but fast.
 And started loading it with articles.

 Then, I found out it is better not to just throw out articles because they need things like photos.
 And SEO tweaks.
 And Pin content.
 And. . .
 Well, you do get the idea.
-When I thought I had to do it all fast, fast, fast I quickly became overwhelmed.
+When I thought I had to do it all fast, fast, fast, I quickly became overwhelmed.
 Panic set in.
 I had to learn more and learn it faster.
 Then, I had to find out more about that.
 Whew!

-Search for support
+Search for support to overcome information overload

-When I couldn’t even think through the panic, then I had to remind myself to just sit back and start nibbling on the elephant.
+When I couldn’t even think through the panic, I had to remind myself to just sit back and start nibbling on the elephant.
 In essence, I had to start over at square one and decide what I needed to know to move forward.
 At that point, I decided to invest my time in a company that provided training and a step-by-step way to move forward.
 They were instrumental in providing support and guidance when I got lost.
 And could provide information on every topic I needed, when I needed it to move forward.
 And helped me understand what I needed to learn first, then next steps.

 The great thing is that they provide an intensive course for free that will step you through the process without cost.
-If you decide they are worthy and I think you will, then you can move forward to get advanced and ongoing support and help.
+If you decide they are worthy and I think you will, then you can move forward for advanced and ongoing support and help.
 In this way, you can immerse yourself in one topic or concept before moving on to the next.

-Regrouping to avoid panic
+Regrouping to avoid panic and information overload

 Now, having shared this, I wish I could say that I never suffered from information overload again.
 But, I think this is something that Internet marketers fall prey to all the time.
 This is probably because things are changing so fast online and new products or methods of making money seem to be available every day.
 Algorithms change.
 New products or plugins become available as others fall to the wayside.
 Updates happen.